 If you are not a scientist and don’t have the time to volunteer, it is as simple as visiting the Biological Reserve of your choice, paying the entrance fee and following the conservation rules.

-Here are the names of Biological Reserves you can visit in Costa Rica:
+Here are the names of Biological Reserves in Costa Rica:

-– Alberto Roberto Manuel Brenes Biological Reserve – Located in Close to the Arenal Volcano and protects the tropical forest.
+- Alberto Roberto Manuel Brenes Biological Reserve – Located close to the Arenal Volcano and protects the tropical forest.
+It was created to protect the local tropical forest.

-– Caño Island Biological Reserve – Off of the shores of the Osa Peninsula, this marine reserve is one of the best places to visit in Costa Rica to enjoy marine life, snorkeling and diving is allowed.
+- Caño Island Biological Reserve – Cano island is located off of the shores of the Osa Peninsula, this marine reserve is one of the best places to visit in Costa Rica to enjoy marine life, snorkeling and diving is allowed.

-– Guayabo Island Biological Reserve – This one can be found in the Nicoya Peninsula, it is mainly dedicated to bird species.
+- Guayabo Island Biological Reserve – This one can be found in the Nicoya Peninsula, it is mainly dedicated to birds species.
+The islands are just off the coast of Playa Naranjo.

 - Hitoy Cerere Biological Reserve – You can find this one near the Cahuita National Park and is an almost un spoiled territiry because of the amount of rain it receives.